Vols send Tigers to the loser's bracket in extra innings thriller

 Clemson fans were on their feet several times in the top of the ninth inning, expecting the Tigers to get that last out and go celebrate.
 However, Tennessee’s Zane Denton greeted reliever Ryan Ammons with a three-run homer to left.

-Zane Denton hit a two-out, three-run homer in the top of the ninth to spoil Caden Grice’s fantastic pitching performance and Tennessee escaped into the winner’s bracket with a 5-4 victory over Clemson on a hot Saturday night at Doug Kingsmore Stadium in the Clemson Regional.
+Zane Denton hit a two-out, three-run homer in the top of the ninth to spoil Caden Grice’s fantastic pitching performance and Tennessee escaped into the winner’s bracket.

-Tennessee will now await the winner of the elimination game between Clemson and Charlotte at noon tomorrow.
+Tennessee will now await the winner of the elimination game between Clemson and Charlotte at noon tomorrow on ESPN (Clemson is the designated visiting team).
 The winner’s bracket game will be at 6 p.m.
 The winner of that game has to beat Tennessee twice to win the regional, while the Vols need to win just one.

 The fourth-seeded Tigers drop to 44-18 while the Vols imrpove to 40-19 on the season.
 The loss broke Clemson’s 17-game winning streak.